-Philadelphia College of Osteopathic Medicine
+Philadelphia College of Osteopathic Medicine (PCOM)

-Through this partnership, qualified Immaculata University students may participate in a 4+2 program leading to completion of a bachelor's degree from Immaculata and a Master of Science degree in forensic medicine.
+Through this partnership, qualified Immaculata University students may participate in two program options:

+- 1. A 4+2 program leading to completion of a bachelor's degree from Immaculata and a Master of Science (MS) degree in forensic medicine from PCOM. - 2.
+A 4+4 program leading to the completion of a bachelor's degree from Immaculata and a doctor of Osteopathic Medicine (DO) degree from PCOM.

-Candidates for this selective program must meet the following criteria:
+All Candidates for these selective programs must meet the following criteria:

-- Indicate an intent to apply during the sophomore year of study; - Meet PCOM's published admissions criteria; - Complete all required pre-requisite coursework as listed in PCOM's catalog for entry into the PCOM program; - Maintain a minimum, cumulative GPA (overall and in science courses) of 3.0 or higher; - Submit all required application materials to PCOM by January 31 of their senior year of study; - Complete an interview with the Faculty Committee on Admissions at PCOM.
+• Indicate an intent to apply during fall term of the sophomore year of study;

+- Meet PCOM's published admissions criteria; - Complete all required pre-requisite coursework as listed in PCOM's catalog for entry into the PCOM program; - Satisfactorily complete an interview with the Faculty Committee on Admissions at PCOM.